 Thriving as an old school in the age of millennial definition and world is terrible.
-Especially when you get off boarded with the all the new lingos and completely blown away how relationships and their perspective have changed so much over the period of time.
+Especially when you get offboarded with all the new lingos and completely blown away by how relationships and their perspective have changed so much over the period of time.

-I belong from a generation where love was presumed to be an epitome of compassion,reverence,persistence and patience.
-A promise to never give up on each, despite the differences and the imperfections,something which most of us when found, considered it to be our ‘forever’.
-However, things got a little upgraded in the last decade with the advent of dating and socializing apps changing the definitions of relationships tremendously and the changes are never ending.
+I belong to a generation where love was presumed to be the epitome of compassion, reverence, persistence and patience.
+A promise to never give up on each, despite the differences and the imperfections, something which most of us when found, considered to be our ‘forever.
+However, things got a little upgrade in the last decade with the advent of dating and socializing apps changing the definitions of relationships tremendously and the changes are never-ending.

 We as a generation have become so overtly cautious or maybe pretentious that we are afraid to even to utter the word ‘love’ and prefer resorting to terms like- hook up, constants, open relationships, friends with benefits etc., when it comes to describe a person we are seeing around, depending on the time length of hanging around them.
 The emotions inside us has taken a complete back seat and we are on the wheels of hormones, driving and running as fast as we can.
 Our entire world of forever has shrinked in terms of just a left or a right swipe.
 That is the value we render a person based on the ‘Bio’ and ‘Looks’.
 In short, inside us, we are actually rating and judging every person we see or meet.
 So where is the emotional string?
 Or are we just getting mechanical when it comes to intimacy just because it is easily available?